 Privacy Policy

-This Privacy Policy (the "Policy") tells you how Beam Up Ltd ("We") processes your personal information, including through the website beam.org (the "Website").
+This Privacy Policy (the "Policy") tells you how Beam Up Ltd ("We") processes your personal information while using the website beam.org (the "Website").
 If you are a member or partner, our collection and processing of your personal data is subject to our Member Privacy Policy, available here.

-This Policy (and our terms of use at beam.org/terms and any other documents referred to in it) explains how we will process any personal data that we collect from you, or that you give us.
+This Policy (and our terms of use at beam.org/terms and any other documents referred to in it) explains how we will process any personal data that we collect from you, or that you give us through the Website.
 It also tells you our views and practices about your personal data and how we will treat it.

-For the purpose of applicable data protection legislation (including but not limited to the Data Protection Act 2018, the General Data Protection Regulation (Regulation (EU) 2016/679), and the UK General Data Protection Regulation), the data controller of your personal information is Beam Up Ltd of WeWork, Senna Building, Gorsuch Place, London E2 8JF.
+For the purpose of applicable data protection legislation (including but not limited to the Data Protection Act 2018, the General Data Protection Regulation (Regulation (EU) 2016/679), and the UK General Data Protection Regulation), the data controller of your personal information is Beam Up Ltd of Senna Building, Gorsuch Place, London E2 8JF, ICO Registration ZA345840.

 WHAT INFORMATION DO WE COLLECT AND HOW DO WE COLLECT IT

-We collect personal information about you when you donate to a Beam campaign or when you just spend time on our Website.
+We collect personal information about you when you spend time on our Website.

 Information you give us

 There is certain information we collect from you directly.
 This might be when you fill in forms on the Website or when you contact us by phone, by e-mail or via any other contact method.
-For example, this might be information you give us when you donate through the Website, either as a one-off donation or a regular (e.g. monthly) donation.
-In general, if you are donating to a Beam campaign, we will ask you for your name, e-mail address, phone number, financial and credit card information.
 If you contact us for any other reason (for example, to notify us of a problem with our Website), we may also collect other ad hoc information about you from our discussion.

 Corporate users: Where you have signed up to support Beam members through a corporate page, we will collect a limited amount of additional personal information from you, including your Beam username, the company you work for, your job title and corporate contact details.
 You can also upload a short biography and profile photo if you choose.